hannesgnann-hub/easyalias/README.md

 ## Current Status

 EasyAlias has separate Tauri source projects for direct macOS distribution, the Mac App Store, direct Windows distribution, the Microsoft Store, and Linux.
-Each version keeps the same UI and data model while using the native terminal integration and security model for its platform.
+They share the same product direction while using the native terminal integration and security model for each platform; release variants can temporarily differ while features are being ported.

+The direct macOS, direct Windows, Linux, and Mac App Store source trees share the current day-to-day management tools:

+- pin favorites above the regular alias list
+- browse 31 suggestions across paginated views and add one with a single click
+- export all or selected aliases to a portable, versioned JSON backup
+- validate and review all or selected entries before importing a backup
+- restore deleted aliases from Trash for 30 days, or remove them permanently
+- dismiss status messages manually or let them disappear after three seconds

 The macOS version can:

 - create aliases
 - edit existing aliases
-- delete aliases
+- move aliases to the 30-day Trash, then restore or permanently remove them
 - choose files and folders through the native macOS picker
 - show a preview of the generated command
 - detect and safely import selected existing `.zshrc` aliases on first start or from the header import button